-- To what extent was the project in line with national development priorities, country programme outputs and outcomes, the UNDP Strategic Plan, and the SDGs? - To what extent does the project contribute to the theory of change for the relevant country programme outcome? - To what extent were lessons learned from other relevant projects considered in the design? - To what extent does the project contribute to gender equality, the empowerment of women and the human rights-based approach?

-• To what extent has the project been appropriately responsive to political, legal, economic, institutional, etc., changes in the country?
+- To what extent was the project in line with national development priorities, country programme outputs and outcomes, the UNDP Strategic Plan, and the SDGs? - To what extent were lessons learned from other relevant projects considered in the design? - To what extent does the project contribute to gender equality, the empowerment of women and the human rights-based approach? - To what extent has the project been appropriately responsive to political, legal, economic institutional, etc., changes in the country?